Heather Jahrling

 Bio/Description

 In 2021, Heather received her B.A. in History and Science, Technology, and Society (STS) from Colby College, where she studied as a Bixler Scholar and graduated summa cum laude and Phi Beta Kappa.
-At Colby, Heather received the William J. Wilkinson Memorial History Award and the Science, Technology and Society Scholars Award for her two honors theses entitled, "Tunnel Vision: Politics of the New York, Delhi, and Moscow Metro Systems" and "Heroes and Handmaids: Gendered Space Exploration in Cold War America."
+At Colby, Heather received the William J. Wilkinson Memorial History Award and the Science, Technology and Society Scholars Award for her two honors theses: "Tunnel Vision: Politics of the New York, Delhi, and Moscow Metro Systems" and "Heroes and Handmaids: Gendered Space Exploration in Cold War America."

 Year of Study

-Second Year
+Fourth Year

 Area of Interest